logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtlist/getcolumncount/_index.md

 weight: 5
 aliases:
     - /TA_Automation/Topics/abt_GetColumnCount_3.html
+keywords: "getcolumncount, abtlist getcolumncount, number of columns in list, count number of columns in list, how many columns in list"
 ---
-keyword: [getcolumncount, abtlist getcolumncount, number of columns in list, count number of columns in list, how many columns in list]
----

-# GetColumnCount

 ## Syntax